microsoft/bedrock/cluster/azure/README.md

 }
 ```

-In order to setup an Azure backend, one needs an Azure Storage account.
-If one must be provisioned, navigate to the [backend state](/azure/backend-state) directory and issue the following command:
+In order to setup an Azure backend, you need an Azure Storage account.
+If you need to create one, navigate to the [backend state](/azure/backend-state) directory and issue the following command:

 ```bash
 > terraform apply -var 'name=<storage account name>' -var 'location=<storage account location>' -var 'resource_group_name=<storage account resource group>'